Treatment and rehabilitation for seniors focused on returning to life at home.

 The Acute Care for Elders (ACE) unit accomplishes this through:

-- Deployment of non-medication interventions such as exercise, socialization, and focus on sleep hygiene
+- Interventions to maintain physical and mental health such as exercise, socialization, and focus on sleep hygiene.

 Your Team, Your Health